 Harm Reduction and Substance Use Resources

-The following programs and organizations are where we get our information from, or work with towards our mission of provide training, education and networking opportunities to enhance the capacity of service providers and organizations to effectively serve people who use drugs.
+The following programs and organizations are where we get our information from, or work with towards our mission.

 Ontario Harm Reduction Distribution Program: OHRDP

 OHRDP co-ordinates the distribution of harm reduction supplies to Needle Syringe Programs through a licensed distributor.
 Through the distribution of sterile, single-use equipment and better knowledge transfer we can help communities stay safer and healthier.

 Developed by the Ontario Harm Reduction Network (OHRN) with support from the Provincial System Support Program (PSSP) at the Centre for Addiction and Mental Health (CAMH), this toolkit helps Ontario Public Health Units (PHU) in carrying out their mandate, under the Harm Reduction Program Enhancement Initiative funded by the Ministry of Health and Long-Term Care, to support eligible community based organizations in distributing naloxone to clients.

 The Opioid Resource Hub (ORH) supports system level change in the area of opioid use and addiction.
 Our overarching goal is to support an evidence-informed mental health and addictions system leading to the reduction of opioid-related harms in Ontario.
 We build capacity in health care providers; empower people with lived experience to share their stories as a form of evidence; and develop evidence-informed knowledge exchange resources and events.
 ORH is part of Evidence Exchange Network (EENet) in the Provincial System Support Program (PSSP) at the Centre for Addiction and Mental Health (CAMH).

 Public Health Ontario